Lal Bahadur Shastri Airport

-Lal Bahadur Shastri International Airport (IATA: VNS, ICAO: VEBN) is an international airport serving Varanasi, Uttar Pradesh, India.
+Lal Bahadur Shastri Airport (IATA: VNS, ICAO: VEBN) is an international airport serving Varanasi, Uttar Pradesh, India.
 It is located at Babatpur, 26 km northwest of Varanasi.
 Formerly known as Varanasi Airport, it was officially renamed after Lal Bahadur Shastri, the 2nd Prime Minister of India, in October 2005.
-It is the 20th-busiest airport in India in terms of passenger movement, and the second-busiest airport in Uttar Pradesh.
-The airport is awarded as the best airport in Asia-Pacific in 2020 (2 to 5 million passengers per annum) by Airports Council International.
+It acquired its position in India's major airports after more than 4 million passengers used the airport in 2024-25.
+It is the 19th-busiest airport in India in terms of passenger movement, and the second-busiest airport in Uttar Pradesh.
+The airport was awarded as the best airport in Asia-Pacific in 2020 (2 to 5 million passengers per annum) by Airports Council International.
+It is the first airport in India to make announcements in Sanskrit language.

 Terminal

 An integrated terminal serves both domestic and international flights, with a floor area of 3900 m2.
 The terminal features 16 check-in counters with CUTE (common-user terminal equipment), four immigration counters that double up as emigration counters, and two baggage-claim belts.
 Besides an upper-level seating area for the aero-bridge gates, the terminal features a ground-level gate to reach other aircraft on the apron on foot, or via shuttle bus.
 The apron can simultaneously park five narrow-body aircraft.
 The waiting area features essential services for the passengers, besides snack stalls, a travellers' convenience store, a bookstore with a newsstand, and stores selling merchandise indigenous to Varanasi, such as Banarasi Saris; and a VIP waiting lounge.